 As such, having too many indicators can be confusing and does not give a clear and simple indication as to where a market is heading.
 It is recommended to use a mix of key support and resistance levels, Fibonacci retracement and extension levels, back-tested MA’s, candlestick patterns, chart patterns, and trendline analysis.
 Charts should be kept simple to get a clear message and make the best decisions possible.

 Patience is another important factor in determining crypto traders’ successes.
 Many novice traders tend to think that they must always have at least one open position.
 However, this is far from being true and usually derives from an attachment to money rather than a look at good quality setups.
-It is advised to ensure that all the correct trade criteria are met before opening trades.
 When already in a trade, it is essential to let the market breathe and give it space to move, this requires patience as a trade cannot be expected to turn in a profit right after it opened.

 Greed is probably the most destructive emotion that traders’ face.
-Greed when entering trades, or whilst in trades, means that a trader is overleveraging or entering large positions for the benefit of making more money.
-When this happens, traders’ risk management is forgotten, and their main aim is to make large amounts of money rather than consistent percentage returns.
+When entering trades, or whilst in trades, it means that a trader is overleveraging or entering large positions for the benefit of making more money.
+When this happens, traders often forget about risk management, and their main aim is to make large amounts of money rather than consistent percentage returns.

 Stay tuned to the Bybit blog for more awesome articles from the world of crypto trading!